 Materials

-The harp also comes with an internal mechanism that connects the disks and the pedals.
-This internal mechanism is called action.
-It’s either made of stainless steel or brass.
-The strings of the harp are made of steel, gut, or nylon.
-The gut comes from the intestine of the sheep.
-Moreover, the wood should be finished, which further pad the production expenses for a harp.
+The harp features an internal mechanism called action, which connects the disks and the pedals.
+This mechanism can be stainless steel or brass.
+The strings are crafted from steel, gut, or nylon, with gut sourced from sheep intestines.
+Finished wood further adds to the production costs of a harp.

 Their Exquisite Quality Does Not Diminish Over Time